-- Undetermined-The state of the link between the port and its connected port cannot be determined either because no UDLD message was received or the UDLD message did not contain the local device ID in it. - Disabled-UDLD has been disabled on this port. - Shutdown-The port has been shut down because its link with the connected device is undetermined in aggressive mode. - Neighbor Expiration Time (Sec.)-Displays the time that must pass before the device attempts to determine the port UDLD status.
-This is three times the Message Time. - Neighbor Message Time (Sec.)-Displays the time between UDLD messages.
+- State-State of the link between the local and neighboring device on the local port.
+The following values are possible: - Detection-The latest UDLD state of the port is in the process of being determined.
+Expiration time has not yet expired since the last determination (if there was one), or since UDLD began running on the port, so that the state is not yet determined. - Bidirectional-Traffic sent by the local device is received by its neighbor, and traffic from the neighbor is received by the local device. - Undetermined-The state of the link between the port and its connected port cannot be determined either because no UDLD message was received or the UDLD message did not contain the local device ID in it. - Disabled-UDLD has been disabled on this port. - Shutdown-The port has been shut down because its link with the connected device is unidirectional or undetermined in aggressive mode. - Neighbor Expiration Time (Sec)-Displays the time that must pass before determining the port UDLD status.
+This is three times the Message Time. - Neighbor Message Time (Sec)-Displays the time between UDLD messages.